arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 ![Portenta's serial number can be displayed in the Arduino IDE using the "Get Board Info" command](assets/por_ard_trace32_board_info.png)

-***If you see a 16 character (64-bit) long serial number, then you need to update your Arduino IDE, the Arduino mbed-enabled Boards Core software in your board.
-Also, make sure your Portenta H7 has the [latest bootloader](https://www.arduino.cc/pro/tutorials/portenta-h7/por-ard-bl) installed.
-Details of how to do this can be found on the Arduino website.***
+***If you only see a 16 character (64-bit) long serial number, then you need to update your Arduino IDE and the "Arduino mbed-enabled Boards" core from the boards manager in the IDE.
+Details of how to do this can be found on the Arduino website.
+Also, make sure your Portenta H7 has the [latest bootloader](https://www.arduino.cc/pro/tutorials/portenta-h7/por-ard-bl) installed.***

 - Once you receive the email with the license key, follow the instructions provided at the end of the message:
 - Add the whole line of code provided to the file **license.t32** in your TRACE32 main directory.